MahendraMurari/AI-job-search-resume-automation/README.md

 This repository is sanitized for public portfolio use.
 It does not include real API keys, private credentials, personal resume content, Google Drive links, Supabase URLs, or private job-board credentials.

 Use .env.example as a template and keep real credentials in a private .env file or n8n credentials manager.

+## What I Learned

+- Multi-step AI workflows need careful item tracking across nodes, especially when processing multiple jobs in one run.
+- LLM output needs structure and validation before it can be used for document generation.
+- Persistent storage is important for avoiding repeated processing.
+- API limits, retries, and fallback behavior need to be planned early.
+- Human review is still important when generating resumes or application materials.

 ## Future Improvements